 - Finished Length: 27 (27 ½, 28, 28 ½)”

-I chose this crochet cardigan kit because it was the simplest one I could find, and I’m already a massive fan of all things Craftsy, so I trusted them.
+I chose this crochet cardigan kit because it was the simplest one I could find, and I’m already a massive fan of all things Bluprint, so I trusted them.
 The cardigan itself is made in one piece and worked flat.
 The other patterns I’ve used involved so much shaping (around the arms, the neck, and sides), which is what usually messed me up.
 It does have some shaping along the arms to make it fit around the shoulders, but it was minimal and easy to follow.

 The pattern also used very basic stitches.
 The only new one I needed to know for this was how to foundation double crochet which I just looked up a video for.
 They also give you an option for working those sections without the FDC but it’s worth learning.
 It’s actually one of my favorite stitches now and I use it all the time for perfect stretchy ribbing on beanies!

 Because you’re creating the same design across the whole cardigan, it’s easy to memorize and keep working without referring to the pattern every second.
 You do want to keep track of increase rows so they end up in the right places.
-I would just tally the margins to see what row I was on.
+I would just tally in the margins to see what row I was on.

 Sizing was the only thing I had some trouble with.
 I’m pretty small and even with regular clothes, I have a hard time finding things to fit.
 So even though I had the smallest size kit (size 1), it was still way too big once I started.
-I did see that in the reviews on Craftsy, so if you’re a medium or large, go one size down.
-For a small though, I switch to a much smaller hook than asked for.
+I did see that in the reviews on Bluprint, so if you’re a size medium or large, go one size down.
+For a small though, I switched to a much smaller hook than asked for.
 The pattern called for a 6.00mm and 5.00mm so I used a 4.00mm and 3.50mm.
 I had to work a little more loosely than I usually would to keep the drape but it worked out perfectly.

 Also, I extended the sleeves and body on the second one I made for my cousin.
 She just wanted it a little longer and the pattern tells you how to do that, but it’s really just working more rows.